 In addition, you will need to budget for moving costs.
 Even if you plan on handling all the moving yourself, you’re still putting wear and tear on your vehicle.
 Also, you may need to rent a truck or storage unit to facilitate the move.

-When you apply for a mortgage, you’ll need to furnish several documents to submit your application.
+You’ll need to provide a number of documents with your mortgage application.
 Here’s a basic checklist to get you started:

 - Proof of employment, including salary information (a paycheck stub or letter from your employer will do)